Surnames: Umfraville to Usher

 An Odinel Umfraville, who died in 1182, held lands in Scotland, Northumberland, Yorkshire, Rutland and Suffolk.
 In addition to Prudhoe Castle, the Umfravilles at one time or another had been owners of Langley Castle in South Tynedale; Elsdon Castle in Redesdale; the early Otterburn Castle (Otterburn Tower) also in Redesdale; Harbottle Castle in Coquetdale and Whitton Tower near Rothbury.

 Sir Robert Umfraville was recorded as the owner of the castle of Harbottle and Tower of Otterburn in 1415 when a list of castles and towers in Northumberland was compiled.
-Sir Thomas Unfraville was the MP for Northumberland in 1388 and 1390.
+The name Sir Thomas Umfraville is listed in connection with Lanchester in Bishop Hatfield’s survey of Durham (1377-80).
+A Sir Thomas Unfraville was the MP for Northumberland in 1388 and 1390.

-In 1388 that Sir Thomas Umfraville commanded a unit at the Battle of Otterburn and in 1414 a Sir Robert Umfraville, known as Robin ‘Mend the Market’ from his destructive raids upon Scottis Border towns, defeated an army of some 4,000 Scots at Yeavering.
+In 1388 Sir Thomas Umfraville commanded a unit at the Battle of Otterburn and in 1414 a Sir Robert Umfraville, known as Robin ‘Mend the Market’ from his destructive raids upon Scottish Border towns, defeated an army of some 4,000 Scots at Yeavering.

 The family held lands in Durham too at Holmeside near Edmondsley where their descendants included members of the Tempest family.
 Although the Umfraville family died out, Umfravilles had intermarried into several notable northern families over the centuries “So widely was the blood of Umfraville scattered amongst the gentry of the North” as the Durham historian Robert Surtees remarked.